timmcginley/41934/Activities/BlenderScriptIntro.md

 for space in spaces:
 	print(space.LongName)
 ```
 You can have a look at [this](https://docs.ifcopenshell.org/ifcopenshell-python/hello_world.html) IfcOpenShell crash course for more examples.
-What other information can you find out about the model?
+What other information can you find out about the model?7

+[IfcOpenShell]: /Concepts/IfcOpenShell
+[IDE]: /Concepts/IDE
+[console]: /Concepts/CommandLine